 - MTV: MTV3 & Sister channels www.mtv.fi

 Are there only Finnish programs available?

 No, there are also foreign programs in their original languages.
-Due to copyright / intellectual property rights, locally produced programs are often allowed to remain online longer, so the available shows are predominantly Finnish.
+Due to copyright / intellectual property rights, locally produced programs are often allowed to remain online longer, so the available shows may be predominantly Finnish.